Why use an online marketplace?

 Learn how to create and update your Folksy shop

 Easy checkout & secure payments

 Payments are automated and secure, so you won’t need to faff about with invoices, cheques or bank transfers.
-On Folksy, customers pay via Paypal which also accepts payments by card – so there’s no need to worry even if they don’t have a Paypal account yet.
+On Folksy, customers can pay directly by card (powered by Stripe) or by Paypal (which usually also accepts payments by card if customers don’t already have a Paypal account).
 And if you or your customer has any problems with payment, we have a very nice support team ready to help you with any problems, so you’re not on your own!

 You can read more about our Express Checkout here

 2. Marketplaces are low cost, low risk